kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 now if you're already a
-JavaScript expert, then I'm kind of trolling you, because you know that the code on the left is making the single biggest mistake that people make when using `async` `await`, and that is failing to run the code concurrently:
+JavaScript expert, then I'm kind of trolling you, because you know that the code on the left is making :

-- if we go back
-  to the code on the left you can see that we're waiting for a pineapple to resolve and then we're getting a strawberry afterwards;
 - but we could get both of
   these things at the same time (you really only need to await one thing after the